hphelion/documentation/commercial/GA1/commercial.install-GA-verify.md

 2. Point your web browser on the seed cloud host to the undercloud Horizon console using the `UNDERCLOUD_IP_ADDRESS` obtained after the install.

-	If you did not retrieve the overcloud IP from the end of the install, enter the following command:
+	If you did not retrieve the undercloud IP from the end of the install, enter the following command:

 		. /root/tripleo/tripleo-undercloud-passwords
 		TE_DATAFILE=/root/tripleo/ce_env.json . /root/tripleo/tripleo-incubator/undercloudrc